fledge-iot/fledge-rule-delta/docs/index.rst

 Delta Rule
 ==========

-The *fledge-rule-delta* plugin is a notifcation rule that triggers when a data point value changes.
+The *fledge-rule-delta* plugin is a notification rule that triggers when a data point value changes.
 When a datapoint that is monitored changes the plugin will trigger.
-An alias value is given for the triggered datapoitn and is included in the reason mesage when the plugin triggers.
+An alias value is given for the triggered datapoint and is included in the reason massage when the plugin triggers.

 During the configuration of a notification use the screen presented to choose the delta plugin as the rule.